Simfreed/sc_bifurc_figs/README.md

 # sc_bifurc_figs

 This is a repo for remaking all the figures in the paper [A dynamical systems treatment of transcriptomic trajectories in hematopoiesis](https://www.biorxiv.org/content/10.1101/2021.05.03.442465v2).
-While the instructions are specific to reproducing the results in the paper, many of the scripts are generic and can be applied to one's own data as well.
+While the instructions are specific to reproducing the results in the paper, many of the scripts are generic and can be easily applied to other datasets.

 ## Minimal Requirements ##
 - Latex